Sam Bass Warner Jr.

 Sam Bass Warner Jr. (April 6, 1928 – January 22, 2023) was an American historian and author.
-He taught at M.I.T., Washington University in St. Louis, the University of Michigan, Boston University, and Brandeis University.
+He taught at MIT School of Humanities, Arts, and Social Sciences, Arts and Sciences at Washington University in St. Louis, the University of Michigan College of Literature, Science, and the Arts, Boston University College of Arts and Sciences, and Brandeis University.

 Early life and death

 Warner was born in Boston, Massachusetts, on April 6, 1928, and died in Needham, Massachusetts, on January 22, 2023, at the age of 94.